w3c/wot-testing/events/2022.07.Online/README.md

 To focus on Profiles.

 # Logistics:
-* July 18-22
+* July 25-29
-* Tentative: same times as June testfest, except need to avoid UC call on July 19
+* Tentative: same times as June testfest